A maximum principle for controlled time-symmetric forward-backward doubly stochastic differential equation with initial-terminal sate constraints: The main problem

 \subsection{Preliminaries}

-Let us first recall the existence and uniqueness results of the backward doubly stochastic differential equations (BDSDEs) which was introduced by Pardoux and Peng [17], and an extension of the well known It\^{o}'s formula which would be often used in this paper.
+Let us first recall the existence and uniqueness results of the BDSDE which was introduced by Pardoux and Peng \cite{Pardoux-Peng98}, and an extension of the well-known It\^{o}'s formula which would be often used in this paper.